mtdkey/MtdKey.Cipher/README.md

 ## ✅ Limitations
 - Supports only **primitive types** (`string`, `int`, `bool`, etc.).
+- Warning!
+DateTime will be parsed in UTC format.
+Ensure DateTime is in UTC before encrypting.
 - **Nested classes are not supported**.
 - Allows **arrays and lists** for structured data handling.